katjanakosic/dps-react-challenge/README.md

     * Highlight Feature: A checkbox that when checked, highlights the oldest users within each city.

 ### Extra Features
-- **Handling**: Handles the case that no matched users are found and displays a corresponding message.
+- **No Match Handling**: Handles the case that no matched users are found and displays a corresponding message.
+- **User Details Modal**: When a user clicks a row in the table, a modal that shows extra details about that user—like email, phone, and email provided by the dummyjson API is displayed.
 - **Responsive UI**: The application is designed to work seamlessly on various screen sizes.
-- **DPS Styling**: Reflects the company's branding and colors.
+- **DPS Styling**: The application reflects the company's branding and colors.

 ## Future Improvements

 1. **Enhanced Filtering and Sorting**: Allow additional filtering options (e.g., age, maiden name, gender).
 2. **Dark Mode Toggle**: Provide a toggle in the UI that switches between light and dark themes.
-3. **User Details Modal**: When a user clicks a row in the table, open a modal that shows extra details about that user—like email, phone, or any other fields provided by the dummyjson API.